BioLM/py-biolm/docs/model-docs/esm2_fold.rst

 API Usage
 ---------

-This is the url to use when querying the BioLM esmfold Prediction Endpoint: https://biolm.ai/api/v1/models/esmfold-singlechain/predict/
+This is the url to use when querying the BioLM ESMfold Prediction Endpoint: https://biolm.ai/api/v1/models/esmfold-singlechain/predict/

 ^^^^^^^^^^^^^^^
 Making Requests